Blog

 Several years ago when we lived in Florida we would go to sea world pretty regularly.
 I never really enjoyed the experience.
 Between the three dollar bottles of water, the whiny kids who wouldn’t or couldn’t go on any of the fun rides, the expensive crappy food, and the outrageous parking I usually walked away feeling financially violated and irritated.

 I sat down today to write, knowing that doing so generally helps me focus my thoughts or at least pick through the ashes of them and find some remainder to share.
 After reflecting for a few minutes, I’ve come to the conclusion that I have nothing that could be viewed as interesting, productive or entertaining.
 In fact, the things beating a path through my mind at the moment and marinating in the pickling brine that is there are probably best left unvoiced.
-While I might find it theraputic to expose some of those sour thoughts and feelings, the odds of … Read the rest
+While I might find it theraputic to expose some of those sour thoughts and feelings, the odds of them being used against me and the attendant consequences far outweigh any potential payoff.
+This, of course, means posterity and the general public must be content to only wonder.

 Most people are familiar with restless sleep where the night is constantly interrupted by one thing, another, or nothing in particular.
 Short periods of unconsciousness are only randomly interspersed throughout the night and insufficient to guarantee a reasonably wakeful and rested morning.
 Over the years I’ve dealt with the effects and side-effects of this kind of sleep deprivation.
-It would creep up on me frequently during periods of high stress such as points in my graduate studies when my mind would refuse to wind-down for the night and keep me up until I got out of bed and worked through … Read the rest
+It would creep up on me frequently during periods of high stress such as points in my graduate studies when my mind would refuse to wind-down for the night and keep me up until I got out of bed and worked through whatever problem it was I was mulling over (a real issue when problems could take weeks to work through).

 This day has been approaching for some time now, and finally arrived… A gaggle of goat kids, barely over the trauma of having their horns or other body parts removed (as was the case for the males), have been traumatized again.
 Having reached adolescence, it was time to wean them from their mothers by forcibly separating them.
 I’m such an evil man.

 It’s been a while since I wrote anything about the family… It seems I’ve been on a poetry bender for the last several months, and have left the more weighty matters to moulder.
 I can’t for the life of me understand why it is that I feel inclined to make up silly rhymes to go with stupid pictures, but I guess I find it somewhat therapeutic to pull myself away from the world of analytical and sterile language that dominates my days at work.
-Unfortunately, that probably means that the three or so family members who have ever read this … Read the rest
+Unfortunately, that probably means that the three or so family members who have ever read this blog, and did so for the sole intent of looking at pictures of grand-children and hearing stories about them, have probably given up on reading it.

 A graying sky comes pressing on